LICENSES

 PERSONALLY SPEAKING

-(If I am going to be personally involved in the private, most important part of your life, teaching and coaching you, I suspect that you want to know some personal things about me.)
+(If I am going to be personally involved in the private, most important parts of your life, teaching and coaching you, I suspect that you would want me to show you some vulnerability and share some personal information about myself, including my values and role models so you can decide whether or not we would be "a good fit" to work together.)

 MY EARLY YEARS